davidmerfield/node-nginx-zero-downtime/readme.md

 Here are some additional requirements:

-1. Deployment should not requireme any adjustments to NGINX.
+1. Deployment of changes to node.js application should not requireme any adjustments to NGINX.
 This means we don't have to mess around with ```sudo```

 2. Deployment should verify new code starts and runs.
 This means we don't kill old processes before